MicroStrategy/rest-api-docs/docs/microstrategy-rest-api-samples/create-reports-on-the-fly.md

 This sample gets data from an Intelligent cube or a report.
 It uses the attributes and metrics from the report definition to populate two list boxes.
 When a user selects attributes and metrics from the list boxes, an ad-hoc report is run on the cube and the results are displayed.
 A specified number of rows are returned, with additional rows displayed each time the user clicks the forward and backward arrows.
 Two types of view filters allow the user to narrow the results that are displayed.
 An auto-load button lets a user decide whether to automatically apply changes as they are made.

 You can [view a live demo](https://microstrategy.github.io/data-api-demo/site/) of the sample.
-You can also [download the code](https://github.com/microstrategy/data-api-demo/) for this sample to help you understand and use MicroStrategy REST APIs in your application.
+You can also [download the code](https://github.com/microstrategy/data-api-demo/) for this sample to help you understand and use Strategy REST APIs in your application.

 ## Understand the REST API workflow in the sample